allgood2386/compliance-docs/BixalSolutions-Common-Control-Policy.md

 # Bixal Solutions Common Control Policy

 Bixal Solutions has implemented and documented a set of common control policies.
-All policies are disseminated to employees and contractors via the [Bixal Solutions Handbook](https://Bixal Solutions-handbook.readthedocs.io/en/latest/README/) and through required re-occuring internal trainings.
+All policies are disseminated to employees and contractors via the [Bixal Solutions Handbook @todo get copy] and through required re-occuring internal trainings.

 Bixal Solutions Information Security works to ensure policies stay current given any updates to law, regulation, or operational procedures.